Last updated: March 2022

 My attorney said I need to find out the value of my retirement benefit and is asking for my total contributions and interest from the date I was married to the date of filing for my divorce.
 Is this how my benefit value is determined?

 No. NHRS is a governmental defined benefit plan that pays annuities to its membership.
-A Participant’s retirement benefit is based on a defined benefit formula which generally considers two variables: 1) the average of the three (or five) highest years’ Earnable Compensation; and 2) the length of service credit as an NHRS contributing member.
+A Member’s retirement benefit is based on a defined benefit formula which generally considers two variables: 1) the average of the three (or five) highest years of Earnable Compensation (less any applicable statutory benefit caps); and 2) the length of service as an NHRS contributing member.
 Your defined benefit is not calculated based on your contributions and interest.
+A Member may request benefit estimates to assist them in their decision-making.

 What information can NHRS provide to help me determine the value of my benefit?

-If you are an active member (not receiving a monthly NHRS pension), your account information is available on our website through our My Account feature.
+If you are an active member (not receiving a monthly NHRS pension), your account information is available on our website through our My Account portal.
 There you will find your current member balance and access to past annual statements, which are generated in early fall for the prior fiscal year.
 If you are vested with at least 10 years of service credit, your annual statement will typically include an estimate of your monthly accrued benefit based on your current salary and years of service credit.

-If you are a retired member (receiving a monthly NHRS pension), your account information is also available through My Account feature.
+If you are a retired member (receiving a monthly NHRS pension), your account information is also available through My Account.
 This includes a summary of your monthly benefit payment details that is similar to what you would find on a check stub.
 (Important: Once you have commenced receipt of your monthly pension, there is no other value to calculate).